benwernicke/tvm/README.md

 gt  a b c           // a = b > c lt  a b c           // a = b < c

+// memory
+load a b c          // memcpy(&a, b, c) stor a b c          // memcpy(a, &b, c)

 // utility
 prnt a              // putc(a, stdout)